tobchen/TobyG/README.md

 		return EXIT_SUCCESS;
 	}

 This initializes SDL2 (always initialize SDL2 first).
-Then opens a 640x480 window with a "TobyG" title and a 256x224 virtual resolution.
+Then opens a 640x480 window with a "TobyG" title.
 Finally it closes the window and quits SDL2.

-Setting a virtual resolution lower than window size will upscale all game graphics keeping the aspect ratio.
-A virtual resolution isn't required - set virtual width or height to -1 to render the game in window resolution.
+Note that although the window resolution's 640x480 the actual resolution of a TobyG game will always be 256x224.

 Every TobyG function that `Start`s something has a corresponding function that `End`s it.
-When nesting these types of functions please take care to reverse call the `End` functions.
+When nesting these types of functions please make sure to reverse call the `End` functions.

 ### Game Management